Artwork for "And That's All I Wrote" showing Kendrick Lamar as a silhouette in the foggy light of a stage during the tour for his album DAMN

 Tax man coming, tax man coming

 The pinch being, of course, that this layout is still reliant on the annotations being read on a device that has plenty of screen space.
-If you’re reading this on a phone, then it will simply place everything in a hierarchical top-to-bottom shape.
-Of course, this adaptive design (which relies on all kinds of HTML and CSS) is still preferable to struggling even more for screen space when it comes to using staves, notes and stems.
-After all, critical writing is designed to help people understand things, so adopting the language of notation — which is like Ancient Greek for the average person — won’t exactly make things any easier.
+If you’re reading this on a phone, then it will simply place everything in a hierarchical top-to-bottom shape of block elements.
+Of course, this kind of responsive design is still preferable to constantly scrolling left and right in an attempt to read everything linearly.

 Now, let’s get on with the show: hit the arrow to go back to the tracklist at the top of the page.